Gamut has three Big Rules, meant to promote and protect an atmosphere in which any member can feel safe, comfortable and relaxed. These rules are:

 However, through the very nature of its philosophy, Gamut is welcoming specifically to gamers who do not feel welcomed or safe in most 'mainstream' gaming groups, and that includes queer folks (most of us are).

 Q. Why does Gamut have an application process?

 A. While it seems counter-intuitive to inclusivity to deny or grant membership based an on application, there are sadly many gamers out there who promote attitudes contrary to what Gamut stands for.
 In order for Gamut to be the comfortable hang out it strives to be, these attitudes have to be recognized and avoided before they can show up in the group.

 Q. Why does Gamut have its age requirement?

-A. Gamut allows and encourages the mention and discussion of topics of a mature nature, including sex positivity.
+A. Gamut allows and encourages the mention and discussion of topics of a mature nature, including topics of sexuality or violence.
 While there is no doubt that many legal minors possess the personal maturity to face and discuss such topics, their legal guardians may not.
-In the hopes of minimizing possible conflicts with outside individuals, Gamut asks its members to be legally responsible for themselves, which is in most cases achieved by reaching the age of majority.
+In the hopes of minimizing possible conflicts with those individuals, Gamut asks its members to be legally responsible for themselves, which is in most cases achieved by reaching the age of majority.
 While there are countries with an age of majority below 18, a high number of Gamut's hubs are based in the USA.
 Thus, the minimum age has been decided to be 18, the lowest age of majority in the US.